Glossary of Terms

 Analytical Error: The measurement error of an analytical process.

-Bayes' Theorem: Relates the direct probability P(H|E) of a hypothesis H given specific data E to the inverse probability P(E|H) of data E given the hypothesis H.
+Bayes' Theorem: A fundamental theorem in probability theory that relates the conditional probability P(H|E) of a hypothesis H beeing true given the evidence E to the likelihood P(E|H) of observing evidence E given the hypothesis H is true, along with the prior probability of H.

 Clinical: Related to the diagnosis and treatment of patients.